aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 articleTitle: Mail Merge Template from Mustache Syntax
 linktitle: Mail Merge Template from Mustache Syntax
 type: docs
-description: "Create templates with mustache syntax – an alternative variant of syntax that consists of tag names enclosed by  .
+description: "Create templates with Mustache syntax.
 Mustache syntax is the only option to use with templates that do not contain fields (HTML or TXT).
 With Word templates, you have two options: fields or Mustache syntax."
 keywords: "mail merge template mustache syntax java, mail merge java, mustache syntax java"
 weight: 40
 url: /java/mail-merge-template-from-mustache-syntax/